 Short term lending has been a part of the Missouri economy for years.
 Unlike some neighboring states, online loans such as installment loans and cash advances are completely legal in Missouri.
 They have undoubtedly helped out many consumers who were in need of short-term cash within 24 hours.
-With that being said, there are changes on the way and we’re likely to see some increased regulation of Missouri payday loan lenders.
-Just recently the Missouri Senate approved sweeping legislation that would essentially end payday loan renewals while reducing the amount of fees and interest that a lender can charge.
-As of 2017 there are regulations in place that govern the issuance of unsecured loans(payday loans) under $500.
+With that being said, there are changes on the way and we’re likely to see some increased regulation within the state.
+Just recently the MO Senate approved sweeping legislation that would essentially end payday loan renewals while reducing the amount of fees and interest that a lender can charge.
+As of 2018 there are regulations in place that govern the issuance of unsecured loans(payday loans) under $500.
 We’ll break these rules down below but here are some new additions.
 There are also a bevy of pending regulations in many cities such as Kansas City and St Louis.

 Missouri payday loan lenders must now fully take into consideration a consumers ability to repay back their financial obligation.
-On top of this the lender must keep all applicable records regarding the loan for at least two years.
-Another new addition to the Missouri regulations is the fact that a payday loan company can no longer use collection expenses as a form of fees when going after a consumer.
+On top of this the lender must keep all financial records.
+The law says that all records regarding the loan must be retained for at least two years.
+Another new addition to the Missouri regulations is the fact that a short term lender can no longer use collection expenses as a form of fees when going after a consumer.
 Additionally, all payday loan companies in the state must post and be able to show the current interest rates and fees for any specific loan.
 This applies to online companies and regional lenders in Kansas City and St Louis.
 Lastly, a consumer that takes out a payday loan in Missouri now has the option to cancel the loan and return the funds back to the lender.
 This needs to be done within the next business day.

 Shown below are the current rules and regulations regarding payday loans in Missouri.